RadiantDerg/AliceModLoader/docs/BugList.md

 # Currently known list of bugs:
-* AML causes a very slow launch when the game is started from Steam.
-It's unknown if this is directly AML's fault, or if it's some issue on my machine.
+* Using AML causes a delayed game launch when started via Steam, unknown if this is directly related to AML or if it's some issue exclusive to my machine.

-* When using Korama's CPKRedir.dll, Episode 2 can sometimes soft-lock when loading files.
-This may be an existing issue with CPKRedir, as Sonic Generations suffers the same bug.
+* When using Korama's CPKREDIR, Episode 2 can sometimes soft-lock when loading files.
+This may be an existing issue as Sonic Generations suffers the same bug.